Learning Outcomes

 This article has covered the following key knowledge points:

-- The purpose of bankruptcy searches is to check for bankruptcy or insolvency proceedings affecting a seller’s capacity to transfer property.
+- The purpose of bankruptcy searches is to check for bankruptcy or insolvency proceedings affecting a seller’s capacity to transfer property and a buyer’s capacity to borrow.

-- Bankruptcy searches must be conducted both before exchange and before completion.
+- Bankruptcy searches must be conducted both before exchange and before completion, and refreshed if completion is delayed.

-- A positive bankruptcy search result requires immediate action—do not proceed to completion without resolving the issue.
+- A positive bankruptcy search result requires immediate action—do not proceed to completion without resolving the issue or obtaining appropriate court validation and lender authority.

 - Failure to conduct timely searches can result in loss of title, loss of funds, and professional negligence claims.